-- a) all relevant parties are asked (via the designated complaint co-ordinator) to provide any additional information relating to the complaint by a specified date in advance of the meeting - b) the meeting is conducted in an informal manner, is not adversarial, and that, if all parties are invited to attend, everyone is treated with respect and courtesy - c) complainants who may not be used to speaking at such a meeting are put at ease. - d) the remit of the Panel is explained to the complainant - e) written material is seen by everyone in attendance, provided it does not breach confidentiality or any individual's rights to privacy under the Data Protection Act 2018 or General Data Protection Regulation (GDPR). - f) If a new issue arises it would be useful to give everyone the opportunity to consider and comment upon it; this may require a short adjournment of the meeting - g) both the complainant and the school are given the opportunity to make their case and seek clarity, either through written submissions ahead of the meeting or verbally in the meeting itself - h) the issues are addressed - i) key findings of fact are made - j) the Panel is open-minded and acts independently - k) no member of the Panel has an external interest in the outcome of the proceedings or any involvement in an earlier stage of the procedure - I) the meeting is minuted - m) they liaise with the complaints co-ordinator
+- a) An independent person has been invited to be a part of the panel - b) all relevant parties are asked (via the designated complaint co-ordinator) to provide any additional information relating to the complaint by a specified date in advance of the meeting - c) the meeting is conducted in an informal manner, is not adversarial, and that, if all parties are invited to attend, everyone is treated with respect and courtesy - d) complainants who may not be used to speaking at such a meeting are put at ease. - e) the remit of the Panel is explained to the complainant - f) written material is seen by everyone in attendance, provided it does not breach confidentiality or any individual's rights to privacy under the Data Protection Act 2018 or General Data Protection Regulation (GDPR). - g) If a new issue arises it would be useful to give everyone the opportunity to consider and comment upon it; this may require a short adjournment of the meeting - h) both the complainant and the school are given the opportunity to make their case and seek clarity, either through written submissions ahead of the meeting or verbally in the meeting itself - i) the issues are addressed - j) key findings of fact are made - k) the Panel is open-minded and acts independently - I) no member of the Panel has an external interest in the outcome of the proceedings or any involvement in an earlier stage of the procedure - m) the meeting is minuted - n) they liaise with the complaints co-ordinator

-Document Number: LPS V01-0923 Issue Date: SEPT 23 Policy Version Number: 01 Status: FINAL Next Review Date: SEPT 24 Page 8 Linked to Policy Number: OPSP10
+Document Number: XXX-XXX-XXX Issue Date: 16/12/24 Version Number: 03 Status: FINAL Next Review Date: 01/07/25 Page 8 Linked to Policy Number: OPSP10